I love grilled doves, and this grilled doves recipe is super easy with only three ingredients. Makes a great addition to the Labor Day spread.

-I love grilled doves.
 Doves and squab, which is a domestic pigeon, are generally low in fat but tender, so they grill really well.
-Both should be served pink inside — medium-rare to medium, in my book — and both take a good Cajun or Creole spice rub really well.
+Normally I make Doves a la Mancha with my first hunt’s worth, but after that I really like a good Cajun or Creole spice rub on my doves.

 This recipe is ridiculously simple: Toss doves with the spice rub.
-Let them site awhile, then grill over high heat until the skin is crispy and the meat is cooked.
+Let them sit awhile, then grill over high heat until the skin is crispy and the meat is cooked.
+You want to cook doves and pigeons medium.
+Rare and their too chewy, well done and they are dry and livery.
+This is a prime case where a happy medium is a happy medium.

 - 8-12 doves or 4 domestic squab or 8 quail